Dr. John Wiesman

 Act with integrity

-John attended Lawrence University, a private liberal arts college in Appleton, WI studying biology and neuroscience.
+John attended Lawrence University, a small private liberal arts college in Appleton, WI studying biology and neuroscience.
 His passion for public health was ignited by a July 4, 1983, Time magazine article highlighting the work of disease detectives.

 John has 30 years of governmental public health experience, working at four local health departments in Washington and Connecticut and a state health department.
 He started his public health career in Connecticut in 1986 and was in its first group trained to provide HIV counseling and testing services.
 John also worked at the University of Washington in the early 1990’s on a Back Pain Outcome Assessment research project.